michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/06_final_steps.md

 In summary, you should install all programs on the Ubuntu FS, but keep all of you project files on the Windows FS.

+### NPM

+NPM stands for Node Package Manager.
+It is very much like Ubuntu's APT, but it is meant to help developers using JavaScript.

+A typical use case of NPM would be to install a package that you need for a project.
+IE:

+`sudo npm install cowsay` would tell npm to install the cowsay package.
+You can then bring that package into your project by requiring it in.

+The other typical use case would be to install a package that would help you in you development process.
+IE:

+`sudo npm install -g eslint` would also tell npm to install the package, but instead of it being used just for this project, you are saying to install it globally.
+You really only ever want to install packages globally when they are NOT crucial to a projects functionality.
+In this case, eslint just gives us warnings, and the program will run just fine with out it.

+**NOTE**: With our WSL setup, the `-g` flag may not work as intended.
+This is beause Node is installed on the Ubuntu FS, and it will install the packages all the way up there, but your files on the Windows FS.

+It is recommeded if you want to install something globally, that you install it at the root of your Windows user.

 ## Quality of Life.

 There are many tools that will help you as a developer that are not actually needed in order to run the programs you are working on.
 These can be considered Quality of Life enahncers; Tools and software that help you in your development process.